Because the Mountain Knows

 To exist in this uncertain and changing milieu

-Just as HE always knew about ME.
+Just as HE always knew about me.

-The Mountain always knew
+the Mountain always knew

 that once I acquaint with these threads of his existence;